awslabs/aws-encryption-sdk-specification/data-structures.md

 Note: "Encrypted" is a misnomer here, as the process by which a key provider may obtain the plaintext data key from the ciphertext and vice versa does not have to be an encryption and decryption cipher.
-This specification uses the terms "encrypt" and "decrypt" for simplicity, but the actual process by which a key provider obtains the plaintext data key from the ciphertext and vice versa MAY be any reversible operation, though we expect that most will use encryption.

 ##### Key Provider ID